-In this blog post, I want to look at some of the current and future trends in fleet management and telematics.
-From the advent of big data and truly integrated business wide systems to the brave new world of autonomous fleets and driverless cars, I will explore some of the pivotal developments in the industry and how it will affect fleet managers, as well as the ordinary driver.
+In this blog post, I want to look at some of the current and future trends in fleet management and telematics devices.
+From the advent of big data and truly integrated business-wide systems to the brave new world of autonomous fleets and driverless cars, I will explore some of the pivotal developments in the industry and how it will affect fleet managers, as well as the ordinary driver.

 Telematics and Big Data

 Developments in integration will see big data in telematics become a major driving force in the evolution of fleet management.
 With the help of cloud-based systems, telematics will begin producing data that can be used in various business applications from insurance savings to CRM systems.
 This data can be integrated into these systems and processes automatically, which could signal the decline of standalone systems.

 With big data and increased integration also comes more streamlined and reactive fleet management systems, with systems able to react and reroute drivers in real time based on real-world variables that are changing through the day, hour to hour or even minute to minute.

 A significant trend in fleet management is the growth in original equipment manufacturers (OEMs) building in telematics systems to their vehicles.
 With many of the major car manufacturers getting in on the act at both the consumer and commercial levels, we can expect to see more and more vehicles coming off the production line with sophisticated onboard telematics systems, lowering costs for fleet managers.